If you’re creating content then it may seem obvious that you need Google to actually know you exist.

 - Enter the search term modifier site:yourownsite.com

-This will bring up all pages that Google has found on your site.
+This will bring up all pages that Google’s search engine has found on your site.

 Note: It may not show all current pages because the crawlers haven’t added them to their central filing system yet.

-- To see if the page you want is actually indexed, add the URL slug after your website
+- To see if the web page you want is actually indexed, add the URL slug after your website in the search bar.

 An alternative way is to use Google’s Search Console (formerly known as Google Webmaster Tools) and use the URL inspection tool.

 From here you can search for the exact URL and the results will look like this:

 In this case, the URL has been found and indexed.
 Congratulations!

 Here Google hasn’t found it, noted by the words “URL is not on Google”.
 Some other more common issues can include:

 For a full list of what all of these terms mean and more click here.